pabloripoll/docker-platform-nginx-nodejs22/README.md

 </div>
 <br>

 Also there is a **useful GNU Make recipe** to see the container relevant information.
-This is important when is developing on dev mode inside the container, when for this example, you would see the framework development stage on Docker port, e.g. `http://172.18.0.2:8080` - *NOT ON YOUR MACHINE LOCALHOST*
+This is important when project is in **dev mode** inside the container.
+So, you would see the framework development stage on Docker IP port, e.g. `http://172.18.0.2:3000` - *NOT ON YOUR MACHINE LOCALHOST - 127.0.0.1*

 <div style="with:100%;height:auto;text-align:center;">
     <img src="./resources/docs/images/make-webapp-info.jpg">